What is Asset Management Company (AMC) in Mutual Fund?

 Many investors don’t get time to set up a research process of companies like analyzing the annual report, balance sheet, cash flow quadrants, etc.

 Think of investing time in research for 100+ stocks, as diversification can reduce the risk.
-Hurray, I could read your mind voice!
+Hurray, I could read your mind’s voice!

 That’s why you need a professional team who invest their time in analyzing the opportunity in the market and invest the pooled fund in the securities as per their market research.

-One of the important roles an Asset management company does is asset allocation.
-Yes, they have to follow the regulations of SEBI to set up allocation of various themes of schemes.
+One of the important roles an Asset management company plays is asset allocation.
+Yes, they have to follow the regulations of SEBI to set up the allocation of various themes of schemes.

 The fund manager and the team should always keep an eye on the portfolio they manage.
 The team makes a great effort to control the percentage of stocks in the overall portfolio.